14 Types of Hawks in California

 The birds, one of the types of hawks in California, need regular exercise and outdoor activities to stay healthy and happy.

-Fencing helps protect them against predators such as cats or dogs that could injure the bird if not kept separate from them.
+Fencing helps protect birds against predators such as cats or dogs, which could injure them if they are not kept separate from them.

 This species is popularly used in modern falconry practices today due to its strong hunting abilities and adaptability during team hunts over difficult terrain.